 The evaluation team applied each ASE CEM work unit.
-The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the Apple IOS 11 Safari on iPhone and iPad that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
-Additionally, the evaluator performed an assessment of the Assurance Activities specified in the Protection Profile for Application Software, version 1.2, dated, 22 April 2016 [SWAPP] and Extended Package for Web Browsers, version 2.0, dated 16 June 2015 [WEBBROWSEREP].
+The ST evaluation ensured the ST contains a description of the environment in terms of policies and assumptions, a statement of security requirements claimed to be met by the Apple iOS 12 Contacts on iPhone and iPad that are consistent with the Common Criteria, and product security function descriptions that support the requirements.
+Additionally, the evaluator performed an assessment of the Assurance Activities specified in the Protection Profile for Application Software, version 1.2, dated 22 April 2016 [SWAPP].